pangers/Intelligence-iOS-Framework/README.md

             // Optionally, login to a user's account...
             [weakPhoenix loginWithUsername:username password:password callback:^(BOOL authenticated) {
                 NSLog(@"Logged in %d", authenticated);

+                // How to handle logout once you have authenticated.
+                [weakPhoenix logout];
             }];
         }];
 ```